artedsolis/worpress-environment-with-docker-compose/README.md

 ## General info
 This repository mainly hosts a sample of .yaml file for running docker-compose with WordPress.

-Once docker-compose command line runned, it will start a WordPress with its file structure and pesistent mysql.
+Once docker-compose command line runned, WordPress image will pull its file structure.

 Finally, you will be able to start running WordPress and phpmyadmin on localhost.